Boris Sagredo

-Boris Alexis Sagredo Romero (/es/, born 21 March 1989) is a Chilean footballer who plays as an attacking midfielder for Unión San Felipe.
+Boris Alexis Sagredo Romero (/es/, born 21 March 1989) is a Chilean footballer who plays as an attacking midfielder for San Marcos de Arica.

 Club career

 Colo-Colo

-He made his debut on October 3, 2007, against Everton.
-His name became somewhat of a household name among Colo-Colo supporters after the November 4, 2007, match against rival Universidad Católica.
+He made his debut on 3 October 2007, against Everton.
+His name became somewhat of a household name among Colo-Colo supporters after the 4 November 2007, match against rival Universidad Católica.
 He came on in the 76th minute for Gonzalo Jara and just a minute later gave an assist to Giovanni Hernandez for the lone goal of the match.
 Then in the second match after that, Sagredo scored his first goal for Colo-Colo against Palestino.

 Currently Sagredo is playing for the Chilean soccer team Palestino.
 Sagredo was moved to the club because frankly he did not fit in Astengo's large squad despite his incredible talent and speed, and the move was made on order to secure more playing time for the Chilean midfielder.
 Although Sagredo was disappointed with the transfer out of Colo Colo, he is still motivated to play football and hopes that one day he will move to a large club.

 In 2011, he was signed by O'Higgins.

 At the end of the 2024 season, Sagredo ended his contract with Barnechea and switched to Unión San Felipe for the 2025 season.
+The next year, he moved to San Marcos de Arica.

 International career

-On February 19, 2008 Chile's U-18 squad took on Mexico's U-23 squad in an exhibition match.
+On 19 February 2008, Chile's U-18 squad took on Mexico's U-23 squad in an exhibition match.
 Sagredo was ejected from the game in the '35 after receiving his second yellow card.
-Chile lost 2-0.
+Chile lost 2–0.

-Currently, 19-year-old Sagredo is a vital part of Chile's participation in the U-23 2008 Toulon Tournament where he scored a beautiful goal in Chile's 5-3 win against France, started in the 2-0 win against the Netherlands as well as Chile's 2-0 win against Japan.
+At 19 years old, Sagredo represented Chile in the U-23 2008 Toulon Tournament, where he scored a goal in Chile's 5–3 win against France and started in the 2–0 win against the Netherlands as well as Chile's 2–0 win against Japan.